davidde/notes/BASH.md

 -n, --dry-run, --just-print: no-execute mode; just print out the changes without actually making them.

 * rename -n 's/.rar/.cbr/' *.rar
-(**Debian/Ubuntu Perl-based version** of rename by Larry Wall & Robin Barker;
+(**Debian/Ubuntu Perl-based version** of rename by Larry Wall & Robin Barker,
-fully supports Perl regexes, named 'prename' on CentOS and Fedora!)
+named 'prename' on CentOS and Fedora!)
 Batch rename all files in the current working directory from .rar to .cbr
 -n, -nono: no-execute mode; just print out the changes without actually making them.
+Note that this powerful command fully supports Perl regular expressions (regexes);
+see ahead for a quick 'Regex intro'.

+* rename -n 's/(?=\w)(?=[A-Z])/ /g' *.txt
+Batch rename all .txt files in current directory to have spaces before uppercase letters.

+**Note**: There is still another 'rename' in use on older Red Hat and CentOS distributions!

 **Regex intro**:
 a) Search and replace is performed using 's/regex/replacement/modifiers';
 's' stands for 'substitute', 'regex' is the regex pattern that you want to replace,